TerralanMira/Resonant-reality/Readme-Addendum (human layer).md

 If cities are designed without this layer, they mimic resonance but lack its living pulse.
 With it, every lamp, grid, or algorithm becomes an **extension of the body’s hum**.
 Society reorganizes not around productivity but around coherence.
+### Resonance Lock (Human Layer Integration)

+The **resonance lock** protects the human layer by ensuring no simulation or device runs without harmonic coherence.

+- It embeds **ethical safeguards**: consent, integrity, non-coercion.
+- It calibrates to harmonic frequencies tied to **human physiology and consciousness** (7.83 Hz Schumann resonance, 528 Hz DNA repair, 432 Hz heart coherence, 963 Hz crown awareness, etc.).
+- It enforces **fail-safe boundaries**: no resets allowed outside the hum, entropy monitored continuously.

+This guarantees **resonant alignment between human consciousness and field-based systems**—ensuring tools serve life, not distort it.

 ---